In the driving test, the tester is looking for:

-- Make sure your tyres are in good condition and that the tread depth is above the legal depth of 1.6mm.
-Also ensure that the air pressure is correct and that the walls of the tyres are in good condition
+- Make sure are in good condition and that the tread depth is above the legal depth of 1.6mm. ensure that the air pressure is correct and that the walls of the are in good condition

 - You must have a current learners permit with you on the day of your test.
-No other document will suffice under any circumstances and also note as and from 1st of December 2007 you must now hold a learners permit for 6 months prior to sitting the test.
+No other document will suffice under any circumstances and also note as and from 1st of now hold a learners permit for 6 months prior to sitting the test.

 - The vehicle in which you are being tested should either be your or the property of a driving school, hired cars are not usually permitted unless the company specifically permits it.
 It is permitted for you to open a window, adjust the heater or operate any other relevant control during the course of the test.